 According to Bain & Company, the target NPS response rate for business to business brands is 50% higher than the average target for consumer-focused brands.
-While B2C businesses aim for a 40% response rate, B2B companies are encouraged to seek a response rate of 60% or even more, when using multiple channels.
+While B2C businesses aim for up to 40% response rate, B2B companies are encouraged to seek a response rate of 60% or even more, when combining survey channels.

-Response rate has a huge effect on the statistical validity of any survey.
-Thanks to the higher response rate of B2B NPS surveys, business to business companies can have confidence in their data that allows them to make meaningful, effective decisions to improve retention.
+The response rate has a huge effect on the statistical validity of any survey.
+Thanks to the higher response rate of B2B NPS surveys, business to business companies can have more confidence in their data that allows them to make meaningful, effective decisions to improve customer retention.

 Another benefit of using Net Promoter Score for your B2B company is that you’re far more able to act quickly and decisively on customer feedback.

 When you run a B2C business with hundreds of thousands of customers and tens of thousands of survey responses, sorting through feedback and quantifying which parts of your product or service need attention is a major challenge.

 If your NPS software doesn’t offer a reliable feedback segmentation feature, then this can lead to analysis paralysis — endless analysis about which factors deserve attention the most, leading to a lack of action from your business and a total lack of improvements to your product or service.

 In the meantime, instead of retaining the detractors that voiced their feedback on how you can improve (or better yet, working with them to turn them into promoters), you’re far more likely to simply lose their business.

 In B2B, however, it’s possible to make rapid changes to your services and processes that will help you turn Detractors into Passives, Passives into Promoters and Promoters into enthusiastic and motivated evangelists for your company.